geonetwork/core-doc-sources/eng/users/source/managing_metadata/templates/index.rst

 Add templates
 -------------

-This option allows the user to select the metadata templates to add in the catalog to create new metadata records.
+This option allows the user to select the metadata templates from any schema and add them to the catalogue.

-.. warning:: This will add the default templates available in the application folder <>/web/geonetwork/WEB-INF/classes/setup/templates and should be used with care by the Administrator.
+.. warning:: This will add the default templates available for each schema in GEONETWORK_DATA_DIR/config/schema_plugins - it should be used with care by an Administrator.

 .. figure:: templates-add.png

-Mark the metadata templates to import and click *Add templates* button to import them in the catalog and make them are avaliable when creating new metadata records.
+Select the metadata schemas to add templates from (multiple selections can be made) and click on the  *Add templates* button to import them into the catalogue.
+They will then be avaliable for creating new metadata records.